 1/2 teaspoon pepper

 Combine these in a shaker or a jar with a cover and shake thoroughly before pouring over the salad just before serving it.
-This is the basic recipe but one can use all vinegar or all lemon, add mustard powder, add different spices, or change the proportions to suit one’s self.
+This is the basic recipe but one can use all vinegar or all lemon, add mustard powder, add different spices, or change the proportions to suit ones self.

 Steamed rice: